Understanding why you can't hear your doorbell ring inside your house

-If your doorbell is functioning but you can’t hear internal chime, there are several possible reasons.
-Depending on the cause, though, the problem may be easy to fix.
+If your doorbell is functioning but you can’t hear your internal chime, there are several possible reasons.
 The article below will outline these reasons.
 Simply determine which situation describes your circumstances to find the best solution.

 First, you’ll need to identify if your smart doorbell is battery powered or hardwired.
 Some general rules about Ring doorbells are: